 “Over the past several years Autocam Medical has made a significant investment in building a Department of Labor (DOL) registered CNC Machinist program,” said White.
 “The grants will allow us to expand upon the strong foundation we have already built.”

 The year-round program requires students to complete 728 hours of classroom instruction for 91 weeks.
 Apprentices are also employed by Autocam Medical and must maintain a full work-schedule during the training period.
 In addition to CNC Machinist certification, the course of study also covers the necessary schooling required by the State of Michigan for students to receive a certified Journeyman card and puts them on the path to receive an associate’s degree, earning 27 college credits.

 “We currently have two classes in place,” said White.
 “We will be hiring another 14 students to take part in the program in September 2021.”

 Individuals and companies that are interested in participating in the CNC Machinist program should contact Kristy White at: [email protected].

 About Autocam Medical

-Autocam Medical is a global contract manufacturer of precision-machined drill bits, drivers, screws, plates, cutting tools and other complex, highly engineered surgical implants, instruments and handpieces, as well as other device components.
+Autocam Medical is a global contract manufacturer of precision-machined drill bits, drivers, screws, plates, cutting tools, and other complex, highly-engineered surgical implants, instruments, and handpieces, as well as other device components.
 Clients are involved with instruments and devices used in procedures including the foot and ankle, hand and wrist, hip and knee, shoulder and elbow, spine, as well as ophthalmology and craniomaxillofacial procedures.
 The company offers a value-added approach to high-precision manufacturing with specialties in CNC milling, turning and cutter grinding.
-The company has achieved ISO 13485:2016 certification.
-They also have facilities in the U.S., China and Brazil.
+The company has achieved ISO 13485:2016 certification and is an FDA registered facility.
+They also have facilities in the U.S., China, and Brazil.